我要吃瓜

 Teaching

-In 2023/24 I coordinated and taught Documentary Film and Television: The Poetic Eye (at Honours level) and The Moving Image, our first-year core module on film and television style, I gave a new lecture on the module Media Audiences & Reception Studies, and supervised dissertations at undergraduate level.
-In Summer 2024 I am supervising postgraduate dissertations.
+In 2025/26 I am coordinating and teaching Terrorism in the Media (at Honours level) and The Moving Image, our first-year core module on film and television style.
+I am giving one lecture each on modules Media Audiences & Reception Studies and Researching the Media and Culture, and supervising dissertations at undergraduate level.
+In Summer 2025 I am supervising postgraduate dissertations.
+In 2024/25 I coordinated and taught Documentary Film and Television: The Poetic Eye (at Honours level), but that module may not run for the next two years.